squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

 }}}

  * Setup cron to run the tests daily.
+  1. the frequency of testing is optional, less than daily is not very useful, but longer delays means slower problem detection.
-  1. MACHINE should be a unique identifier we can use to identify your machine.
+  2. MACHINE should be a unique identifier we can use to identify your machine.
-  2. YOUREMAIL should be a contact email address we can use to get in touch if problems occur.
+  3. YOUREMAIL should be a contact email address we can use to get in touch if problems occur.
 {{{
 # Run automated Squid-3 TestBed daily at 1.30am.
 30 1 * * *      cd ~/squid-3 && /bin/sh ./scripts/testbed.sh MACHINE YOUREMAIL